"But Caleb quieted the people before Moses and said, “Let us go up at once and occupy it, for we are well able to overcome it.”"

 Given under my hand at Morris town this 4th day of Feb., 1777

 PRESERVING AN AMERICAN TREASURE

 The Washington Spy Letter is the International Spy Museum's most revered and guarded artifacts.
-It was this letter, written 240 years ago next month (February 2017), which served as the launching point for an intricate and secretive intelligence network known as the Culper Spy Ring that would in large part save the American Revolution.
+It was this letter, written 240 years ago this month, which served as the launching point for an intricate and secretive intelligence network known as the Culper Spy Ring that would in large part save the American Revolution.

 For the scores of decades since it was written, the document remained in Nathaniel Sackett's family until it was acquired by the International Spy Museum and publicly exhibited for the first time in 2002.
 To insure its preservation for future generations, the letter has undergone extensive conservation treatments over a 12-month period.
 Due to its age and fragility, the letter is privately stored offsite ten months out of the year, with an exact replica in its place.
 It is exhibited under a low light and can be displayed for only two months each year - President's Day Weekend.